Hajjah, Palestine: 1967-present

 Since the Six-Day War in 1967, Hajjah has been under Israeli occupation.

 After the 1995 accords, 37.2% of village land was assigned as Area B land, while the remaining 62.8% is assigned Area C.

-Israel has confiscated 216 dunums of land from Hajja to establish two Israeli settlements, Karne Shomron and Neve Oramin, with the remainder of the land for these two settlements taken from Jinsafut, Kafr Laqif and Deir Istiya).
+Israel has confiscated 216 dunams of land from Hajja to establish two Israeli settlements, Karne Shomron and Neve Oramin, with the remainder of the land for these two settlements taken from Jinsafut, Kafr Laqif and Deir Istiya).
 Israel has also confiscated land from Hajja to build bypass roads and the Israeli West Bank barrier.

 Demographics

 Hajjah is considered the initial center of the Bani Sa'b tribe.
 Historically, it has absorbed Bedouins from the Arab al-Jabarat group.
-The current residents of Hajjah trace their ancestry to Egypt, Yemen and Jaffa.
-They are united in several clans ("hamulas"), including the Bata-Hamed, Masalha, Da'as, Ta'ayun and Farhat clans, among others.
+The current residents of Hajjah are united in several clans (hamulas), including the Batta-Hamed, Masalha, Da'as, Tayyun and Farhat clans, among others.

 Some families in the village are believed by locals to be the descendants of Samaritan families which had lived in the village until the Middle Ages, when they converted to Islam.
+The "Al-Tzipi" clan, descendants of the Samaritan Zipor HaMatari family, still live in the village.